 then for lr-demo application and tomcat1 server LiveRebel gives you the link http://hostOfTomcat1:8080/lr-demo/ that may be not publically accessible.
 So LiveRebel doesn’t know that the application deployed to both tomcat servers are publically available from port 80 of the host used by load balancer: http://myApplicationHost/lr-demo/

 LiveRebel does not interfere with session persistence frameworks; you can freely use them in combination.
-When using session persistence, you most probably will want to update half of your cluster at one time (with offline restart strategy), so the other half can handle the requests from users.
+When using session persistence, you most probably will want to update part of your cluster at one time (the percentage depends on the session propagation mechanism, most stable would be to update servers one-by-one) with the offline restart strategy, so the other part can handle the requests from users.

-Answer: If you disable LiveRebel and restart the server then the server will pick up the latest version that it can find in its deploy folder.
-This might not be the latest version activated with LiveRebel!
+If you disable LiveRebel and restart the server then the server will pick up the latest version that it can find in its deploy folder.
+This might not be the latest version activated with LiveRebel, in case it was updated using hotpatching!
 Be sure to update the version of your application to the latest version when restarting the server without LiveRebel.

 We would have had purchased properly-signed HTTPS certificate if it would work in all customer environments - unfortunately, it is not that simple.
 HTTPS certificates are tied to specific domain names and we have no control over the final domain name where LiveRebel Command Center GUI will be available (in customer environment).
 Very often there is not even a domain name, just an IP address.
 This means that it is impossible for us to ship a single certificate that would work in all environments.
 Although we cannot use a properly signed certificate, we still would like to encrypt the communication between LiveRebel Command Center and user browser.
 So we chose to use a self-signed certificate for this.